taichi-dev/taichi/docs/differentiable_programming.rst

           for i in range(10):
             for j in range(20):
               for k in range(300):
-                ... do whatever you want, as long as there is no loops
+                ... do whatever you want, as long as there are no loops

           # Not allowed.
 The outer for loop contains two for loops
           for i in range(10):